fivdi/onoff/README.md

 ## Usage

-Assume that there's an LED on GPIO #17 and a momentary push button on GPIO #4.
+Assume that there's an LED on GPIO17 and a momentary push button on GPIO4.

 <img src="https://raw.githubusercontent.com/fivdi/onoff/master/examples/light-switch.png">